ros-industrial/industrial_training/gh_pages/_source/session8/Motion-Planning-with-Tesseract.rst

 #.
 Add the planner to the taskflow:

    Go back to ``taskflow_generators.hpp``.
 Now we need to include our OMPL profile in our motion planning taskflow.
-Our OMPL planner will be used with TrajOpt in our freespace taskflow.
+Our freepsace taskflow will find a solution using OMPL and then improve that solution using TrajOpt.
 First, let's create our node for OMPL.
 Within ``FreespaceMotionPipelineTask`` add

    .. code:: c++